You may wonder: Why Only Honda Motorbikes? Below are our reasons.

 Honda Is Best In Vietnam

-Honda have been the most reliable bike brand for Vietnamese road conditions.
+Honda has been the most reliable bike brand for Vietnamese road conditions.
 They have good shocks and very good engines.
 If you need something on the road, there’s always somebody who owns a Honda who can show you the nearest garage or offers a helping hand.
 This is extremely useful when you ride to the mountainous areas.

-In addition, Honda motorcycles are famous for fuel saving and for the same cc, a Honda bike can save about 50% fuel comparing to a Russian bike, 20% over the other Japanese models like Yamaha, Suzuki and Kawasaki.
+In addition, Honda motorcycles are famous for fuel saving and for the same cc, a Honda bike can save about 50% fuel compared to a Russian bike, 20% over the other Japanese models like Yamaha, Suzuki and Kawasaki.
 Therefore, the final cost when you use a Honda is likely cheaper than other brands.

 A Word Of Warning About Chinese Win